galakhov/tg-channelposts-aggregator/server/README.md

 # Configuration, set up & Deployment 📋

-To run the app locally on your machine, it's enough to create a new file for the environment variables in the `server`'s directory:
+To run the app locally on your machine, you'll need to create a new file for the environment variables in the `server`'s directory:

 ```
-touch .env
+touch .env & open .env
 ```

 Put the required lines into the `.env` file and fill in the required constants (at least add your BOT_TOKEN hash):